devesh01032008/Python-Programs-Class-8/README.md

 18.)
 Terminal using python is a program used to run terminal commands in python file in current working direcrory....)

 19.)
 Linear equation in two variable solver is a program can be used to solve linear equations with two variables without a constant .
 It can be used to find X when y = 0 and Y when X = 0 .

+20.)
+Random number multiplier is a program using random , os and time module which take randomly 5 digit number and multiply it with another random number.
+It is made due to my principle sir gave me this Homework to multiply 5 digit number with 5 digit number..